JenuC/segmentation_autofluorescence/README.md

 I have been mitigating this cell-separation problem using two methods
 * get spare cell concentration biologically
-* using ImageJ (combination of wand_tool, selection_tool and thresholding as shown above) I wonder if there is already an intelligent segmentation method available to solve this problem?
+* using ImageJ (combination of wand_tool, selection_tool and thresholding as shown above) as seen, manual segmentation results in unclean single cell data.
+I wonder if there is already an intelligent segmentation method available to solve this problem?